 - Drain the wash tanks at the end of every day or shift to help prevent buildup of biological growth (slime).
-If possible for 8- or 16-hour operations, leave the tanks empty overnight and then fill them with fresh water in the morning; see your processor manual for the procedure recommended for your equipment.
+If possible, leave the tanks empty overnight and then fill them with fresh water in the morning; see your processor manual for the procedure recommended for your equipment.
 Daily draining and refilling may not be enough to prevent slime buildup.
-If slime accumulates in your wash tanks. clean them by wiping the inside of each tank with a sponge and rinsing the tanks with warm water. - Calibrate the replenisher pumps for the first developer, reversal bath, and color developer. - Check the nitrogen supply (for your agitation system) at the beginning of each shift.
+If slime accumulates in your wash tanks, clean them by wiping the inside of each tank with a sponge and rinsing the tanks with warm water. - Calibrate the replenisher pumps for the first developer, reversal bath, and color developer. - Check the nitrogen supply (for your agitation system) at the beginning of each shift.